How an MBA Opened New Career Opportunities in the Health Care Industry

-Full-time MBA student Imane Zouein from Lebanon about her experience at HHL
+Full-time MBA student Imane Zouein about her study experience at HHL

 Would you like to get to know some of our full-time MBA students and find out more about the diversity of HHL’s MBA class?
 Our students come from over 20 different countries and have diverse academic and professional backgrounds, hobbies, interests and career goals.
 They look forward to sharing their personal stories and motivations towards pursuing an MBA at HHL with you.